XGRIDS Pro Guide™ / Module 4: Positioning

 Critical Warnings

 • No recovery Georeferencing cannot be added after the scan.
 RTK must be configured and active before recording begins.
 GCPs must be placed in the physical space and marked during the scan.
-A project delivered without georeferencing cannot be corrected without rescanning the site.
+A project delivered without georeferencing cannot be corrected without re-scanning the site.

 • Warning Float is not an acceptable substitute for Fixed.
 Scanning with RTK in Float status embeds unreliable position data into the scan file.
 The coordinate conversion in LixelStudio will produce a result, but the accuracy of that result is not centimeter-level and cannot be verified after the fact.